When is the daily coronavirus briefing? How to watch on TV and online

 What time is today’s coronavirus briefing?

-Tonight (Monday 11th May) the briefing will be taking place at the slightly later time of 7pm, following The Prime Minister’s statement to the House of Commons earlier in the day.
+This week, starting tonight (Tuesday 12th May), the briefing will be taking place at the slightly earlier time of 4:30pm.

+The move follows Johnson’s unveiling of plans to restart the economy and begin to ease lockdown restrictions.

-This follows Boris Johnson’s address to the nation about the country’s lockdown yesterday and the unveiling of a new COVID-19 alert system.
+Yesterday he addressed the nation about the country’s lockdown and unveiled a new COVID-19 alert system.

 Where can I watch the coronavirus briefing?